50 per cent for all exams

 These materials are intended to support both paper-based and computer-based exams and therefore include CDs and/or online materials to support revision for computer-based exams.

-We use questions from past examination papers as part of our question bank for future computer-based exams.
-We have decided not to publish past papers as a way of discouraging candidates from simply memorising these questions and answers.
+We use questions from past exams as part of our question bank for future computer-based exams.
+We have decided not to publish past exams as a way of discouraging candidates from simply memorising these questions and answers.

 Students should become familiar with the range of question styles they might meet in the exam instead.
 They can do this by practising questions from study materials and by practising questions in class.